IBM/aspera-cli/docs/README.md

 ascli config transferd list --select.platform=osx-arm64 --select.version=1.1.3 --fields=url | ascli config download @stdin:
 ```

-If installation from a local file is preferred (air-gapped installation) instead of fetching from internet: one can specify the location of the SDK file with option `sdk_url`:
+To install from a local file (air-gapped installation) instead of fetching from the internet, specify the location of the SDK file with option `sdk_url`:

 ```shell
 ascli config transferd install --sdk-url=file:///macos-arm64-1.1.3-c6c7a2a.zip